clamy54/BlackBox-Cue/README.md

 - **Sleep prevention** : BlackBox Cue automatically prevents your computer from going to sleep or turning off the screen while the application is running, so your show won't be interrupted.
 - **Continue mode** : Use Continue mode across all your pads to create an automatic playlist that plays through your entire cue list.
-- **Crossfade + Continue** : Combine crossfade with Continue mode for seamless transitions between tracks.
+- **Crossfade + Continue** : Combine crossfade with Continue mode for smooth transitions between tracks.
 - **Auto-Trim** : Most audio files have a small amount of silence at the beginning.
 Auto-Trim detects this and skips it, so your cues start right on the sound.
 Silence longer than 10 seconds at the beginning or end of a track is considered intentional and will not be trimmed.
 - **Sequential cue lists without a timeline** : You don't need a timeline or sequencer to run a scripted show.
 Simply set several consecutive pads to **Continue** mode, and the last pad of each sequence to **One-Shot**.
 When you trigger the first pad, the sequence plays through automatically and stops at the end.
 For the next scene, trigger the next pad (or switch to the next page) and start a new sequence.
 This approach is much easier to set up than programming timed cues on a timeline -- anyone can do it, even without stage management experience.
 It also remains fully flexible: you can skip a cue, repeat one, or jump to any pad at any time during the show.